 Congregation Emanu-El Master Plan

 This Master Plan will guide the preservation and enhancement of our historic facility.
-The plan includes the assessment of the existing physical plant; determination of current and future spatial and functional needs; exploration of opportunities for greater sustainability and energy efficiency; and the evaluation of potential building enhancement opportunities.
+The plan includes the assessment of the existing physical plant, determination of current and future spatial and functional needs, exploration of opportunities for greater sustainability and energy efficiency, and the evaluation of potential building enhancement opportunities.
 The plan will propose creative and sensitive architectural solutions to facilitate better alignment between programmatic needs and the facilities which support them.

 The Congregation Emanu-El Building Committee was given the charge of hiring an architectural firm to conduct a Master Plan for Temple Emanu-El.
 We have engaged Gould Evans, a multi-disciplinary firm with deep roots in the San Francisco community and over 30 years of experience assisting religious organizations.
-The firm’s work with religious and other cultural organizations is deeply collaborative--engaging with all stakeholders to understand the unique history, needs and aspirations of each group with whom they work.
+The firm’s work with religious and other cultural organizations is deeply collaborative – engaging with all stakeholders to understand the unique history, needs and aspirations of each group with whom they work.
 Bob Baum, Principal-in-Charge, and Lauren Maass, Project Manager, are leading the project.
 As we prepare to more closely examine different ways to meet a host of needs and desires – and more fully develop a long-term Master Plan – we will be looking to our congregation for feedback and ideas on how the facility can best serve our mission.
 Any major construction plans that might emerge from the Master Planning process would require a significant capital campaign.